 Returning workers may have some level of apprehension about how safe they may be and they may require reassurance and evidence that measures recommended in workplace risk assessments have been implemented.

 Employers should recognise the need to have clear and regular communications with employees, using multiple channels to reinforce key messages.
 Visual materials have proven to be beneficial in demonstrating changes that have been, or are being, made.
 This is particularly important where language barriers exist.

 Employers and trade unions should send a clear message that the workplace is safe - maintaining employee confidence is vitally important.

 Employers should ensure that the organisation’s culture is inclusive, with the aim that every employee should feel that they are returning to a supportive, caring and safe environment.

 The pandemic has had an unequal impact across the workforce, as different employee groups and individuals will have been affected in diverse ways.
 These may relate to factors such as their job role, and demographic/personal circumstances.
 Consequently, it is important that organisations foster a fair and inclusive working environment that does not tolerate discrimination.
 There is also a risk of victimisation of those infected, suspected, or more vulnerable to COVID-19 which should be addressed.

 Individual health circumstances and protected characteristics should be considered and discussed with employees before prioritising who is asked to return to work and when.
-This should recognise the protective measures required to minimise health risks to vulnerable or shielded workers or those living in vulnerable or shielded households, exploring if any staff should not be at work or how any staff in these categories can work from home.
-Read information on high risk groups and shielding support.
+This should recognise the protective measures required to minimise health risks to vulnerable or previously shielded workers or those living in vulnerable or previously shielded households, exploring if any staff should not be at work or how any staff in these categories can work from home.
+Read information on high risk groups.

 Consideration of health circumstances and protected characteristics should be undertaken as part of the risk assessment process.
 Permission should be sought from individuals before collecting any information on health conditions of those within their household.